MicrosoftDocs/mixed-reality/mixed-reality-docs/implementing-3d-app-launchers.md

 ![Select the .glb in your solution explorer and use the properties section to mark it as "Content" in the build settings](images/buildsetting-content-300px.png)<br>
+*Select the .glb in your solution explorer and use the properties section to mark it as "Content" in the build settings*

 ### Bounding box